yorgos-dimitriadis/docs/README.md

 ## Providing Feedback

 We love it when people provide thoughtful feedback!
-Feel free to open issues on for any content you find confusing or incomplete.
+Feel free to open issues for any content you find confusing or incomplete.
 We are happy to consider anything you feel will make the docs and CMS better.

 ## Contributing